ehefk/Quick-n-Dirty/README.md

 ![](https://i.gyazo.com/4d7d10df91c98ce34c91f124ce15bb90.png)

-Keep in mind, the magic doesn't happen until you "Lock in the shader" at the very top, so you can't really test any animations until after you mark each material's slider to animate, (so you might want to just start with 1 or 2 materials to make sure you're doing it right).
+Keep in mind, the magic doesn't happen until you "Lock in the shader" at the very top, and **you can't test any animations until after you mark each material's slider to animate,** (so you might want to just start with 1 or 2 materials to make sure you're doing it right).

 *LOCK IN TO SEE ANIMATIONS
 ![](https://i.gyazo.com/803772d58bb46aea049784d3ee14816d.png)